 Diversion – How Does it Work?

-Molly was admitted to practice in 2019 and is currently based at the firm's main office in Melbourne CBD.
+Molly is currently based at the firm's main office in Melbourne CBD.
 She regularly represents clients at the Melbourne Magistrates' Courts including other suburban and regional courts in Victoria.

 Prior to joining Doogue + George, Molly was an Associate to a Supreme Court Judge in Victoria in the Criminal Division.
 Her work included research and assisting with the drafting of judgements for various criminal cases, including homicide, terrorism, and slavery.
 She has also interned at the Fitzroy Legal Service.